softwarefactory-project/sf-docs/docs/main_components.rst

 Collaborative tools
 -------------------

-Software Factory deploys along with Storyboard, Gerrit and Zull some additional collaboration tools:
+Software Factory deploys a collection of tools that can ease sharing information within a team:

-* `Etherpad <http://en.wikipedia.org/wiki/Etherpad>`_ where team members can live edit text documents to collaborate.
-This is really handy for instance to brainstorm of design documents.
+* `Etherpad <http://en.wikipedia.org/wiki/Etherpad>`_ where team members can edit text documents synchronously to collaborate.
+This is really handy for instance to brainstorm or design drafts together.

 .. image:: imgs/etherpad.jpg
    :scale: 50 %

-* `Lodgeit <http://www.pocoo.org/projects/lodgeit/>`_, is a pastebin like tool that facilitates rapid sharing of code snippets, error stack traces
+* `Lodgeit <http://www.pocoo.org/projects/lodgeit/>`_ is a pastebin-like tool that helps sharing code snippets, error stack traces, anything text-based that does not need edition.

 .. image:: imgs/paste.jpg
    :scale: 50 %

-..
-TODO Task 567: add mumble description and screenshot
+* `Mumble <https://wiki.mumble.info/wiki/Main_Page>`_ is a lightweight VoIP and chat software.
+Software Factory provides the server out of the box, users have to install the mumble client for their respective OSes.

 ..
 TODO Task 568: add Projects metrics description and screenshot (repoxporer)
 .. ----------------